 A notebook and your phone for taking notes.

-Minors 16+ can participate with parental consent.
+Minors 16+ can participate with parental consent and their own ticket.
 Younger attendees are not permitted for safety reasons.

 If there’s heavy rain or snow, we’ll reschedule.